Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-service-methods-virtual" %} make service methods virtual.

 Virtual methods are used to support mocking.
-See [Mocking Support](#dotnet-mocking) for details.
+See [Support for Mocking](#dotnet-mocking) for details.

 ##### Return Types